 STM writes.
 Upon a write to shared data from within a STM transaction, if it is the first time the transaction writes to a page it atomically increases the writers count for that page (line 27).
 This blocks any attempt by concurrent Signal Handlers of changing the HTM access rights for that page.
 Then it is checked if the page corresponding to the location to be updated is accessible by HTM (line 29).
 If so, after acquiring the lock_bit, the access rights for HTM are revoked.
 This protects HTM from witnessing inconsistent states by observing values written by incomplete STM transactions.
-After changing the page access rights via mprotect() to None and updating the status field of the page, the lock_bit is released and the transactional update of the value is finally performed.
+After changing the status field of the page, the lock_bit is released and the transactional update of the value is finally performed.